Storybook run falls just short as Mariners miss playoffs despite late-season run

 The fourth-inning blast propelled the Los Angeles Angels to a 6-2 lead, and a sellout crowd that was once on their feet returned to their seats in silence.
 The energy and noise that reverberated throughout a playoff-hopeful crowd of 44,229 was no longer.

-Down 7-3 in the 9th inning as this story was filed, Seattle appeared about finish the season with a 90-72 record, missing the playoffs for the 20th consecutive year.
+With Sunday’s 7-3 loss, Seattle finished the season with a 90-72 record, and missed the playoffs for the 20th consecutive year.

+“It’s gonna sting for a while,” Jarred Kelenic said.
+“This loss, just not getting to the postseason this year.
+But I know (this run) is going to be something I’ll never forget.”

 Fans buried their faces in their hands, and others covered their eyes with their Seattle caps.
 Some turned to their cell phones, and began to follow the score of the Seahawks game instead.